What is it like to be an international security expert?

 How were the skills acquired during the training useful to address the security challenges you were facing in your professional development?

-The Master of Advanced Studies in International and European Security gave me tools to assess current security policy responses while exploring pragmatic and innovative approaches in the quest towards peaceful and stable societies.
+The Master of Advanced Studies in International Security gave me tools to assess current security policy responses while exploring pragmatic and innovative approaches in the quest towards peaceful and stable societies.

 Plus, the expertise of all participants ends up enhancing the set of analytical skills and resources given to better grasp the underlying factors behind some of the most pressing security issues of our time.
 Having all of this happening in less than one year is remarkable.

 What are you passionate about in your professional capacity?
 What is one of your major professional accomplishments?

 Believing in what you do is at the core.

 Having found a field that I’m passionate about and being able to contribute inspires me to pursue new challenges.
 On a day-to-day, this also allows me to both share my knowledge and learn from my colleagues and stakeholders.

 Graduating from the MAS directly contributed to my professional development almost immediately, since I joined the Geneva International Centre for Humanitarian Demining (GICHD) as a Policy Advisor shortly thereafter.

 Looking back to the culmination, I recognize that my thesis and the process behind it ended up bridging multiple aspects from my previous experience, the programme itself and, humbly, my current job.
 By focusing on how the 2030 Agenda for Sustainable Development and its Sustainable Development Goals (SDGs) can be used as the analytical framework to measure security in a comprehensive manner, I aimed to connect both a policy and an operational perspective into the field of disarmament.